sandy98/next-chess-board/README.md

 ---
 ## API

-Main recomendation here is the old, wise *Look at the source, Luke*
+Main recomendation here is the old, wise *Use the source, Luke*

 The client pages, users of the component, may be found in the ```/pages``` directory of the source.
 There almost every feature this component provides is used, and the code is pretty self explanatory.
 Looking at them (and reusing code!) is strongly recommended.